-Since then, he scored 18 Cup Series wins in 327 starts over ten years.
-His best finish in the championship was second place in 2016.
-He was also race winner 28 times in the Natonwide/Xfinity Series and one time in the Truck Series.
+Between 2009 and 2018, Logano scored 21 NASCAR Cup Series wins in more then 362 starts over eleven seasons.
+Prior to his championship-winning season in 2018, his best finish was the second place in 2016.
+He was also race winner 30 times in the Nationwide/Xfinity Series and one time in the Truck Series.

 Beginning of the career

-NASCAR debut and first win in Xfinity Series
+NASCAR debut and first win in Nationwide Series

 In 2008, Joey Logano raced in all three of NASCAR's top divisions for the first time.
 After failing in attempt to qualify for the races at Richmond and Atlanta, Logano had competed in three races, while he took a part only at Talladega in Camping World Truck Series and was 26th.